 By Rodrigo Campos

-NEW YORK, Dec 18 U.S. stocks rose on Tuesday as
+NEW YORK, Dec 18 U.S. stocks rallied on strong

-confidence grew a deal would be struck in Washington regarding
+a month, on confidence that a deal would be struck in Washington

-Sectors poised to grow during economic expansion led gains
+during economic expansion - led gains as investors remain

-The PHLX oil services sector index jumped 2.6 percent
+The PHLX oil services sector index jumped 3.1

-with six of its 15 components up 3 percent or more.
+percent, with eight of its 15 components up 3 percent or more.

 always good for energy demand," said Shawn Hackett, president at